 I’ve blogged about it and so here is the page on this website that covers #buildingpassions.

-The book is due to be published in e-format by end September 2019 and then hard launched in November in the Westminster area of London.
+The book was published in e-format at the end of September 2019 and will be launched on 20 November in the Westminster area of London.
+A print copy is available to pre-order from www.buildingpassions.co.uk .

 #buildingpassions is also more broadly about re-branding the built environment for many people around the world who have become apathetic about or worse disillusioned with the physical aspects of their communities.
 This is not just a modern issue, it started way back in time.